pulumi/examples/google-native-ts-k8s-ruby-on-rails-postgresql/README.md

-    After this completes, numerous outputs will show up. `appAddress` is the URL that your Rails app will be available at, `appName` is the resulting Kubernetes Deployment, `dbAddress` is your PostgreSQL hostname in case you want to connect to it with `psql`, and `kueConfig` is the full Kubernetes configuration that you can use with `kubectl`.
+    After this completes, numerous outputs will show up. `appAddress` is the URL that your Rails app will be available at, `appName` is the resulting Kubernetes Deployment, `dbAddress` is your PostgreSQL hostname in case you want to connect to it with `psql`, and `kubeConfig` is the full Kubernetes configuration that you can use with `kubectl`.

 4. Open a browser to visit the site, `open $(pulumi stack output appAddress)/todo_lists`.
 Make some todo lists!

 5. At this point, you have a running cluster.
 Feel free to modify your program, and run `pulumi up` to redeploy changes.
    The Pulumi CLI automatically detects what has changed and makes the minimal edits necessary to accomplish these changes.
-This could be altering the app code, adding new GCP or Kubernetes resources, or anything, really.
+This could be altering the app code, adding new Google Cloud or Kubernetes resources, or anything, really.

 6. Once you are done, you can destroy all of the resources, and the stack: